Trigona

 Trigona is one of the largest genera of stingless bees, comprising about 32 species, exclusively occurring in the New World, and formerly including many more subgenera than the present assemblage; many of these former subgenera have been elevated to generic status.

 Range

 Trigona species occur throughout the Neotropical region, including South and Central America, the Mexican lowlands, and the Caribbean islands.
 They can occur in forests, savannas, and man made environments.
 Trigona bees are active all year round, although they are less active in cool environments.

-Nest of stingless bee of genus Trigona, in traditional modular brazilian north-east style box.
-Only one part of the box is open.
-Multiple small honey pots are well visible in the foreground.

 Nesting

 Trigona nests are constructed from wax they produce and plant resins they collect.
 They usually nest in tree cavities and underground.

 Vulture bees

 Vulture bees comprise three Trigona species, and are the only bees known to be scavengers.
 These bees collect and feed on dead animal flesh.

 Communication

 Some species of Trigona bees use saliva to lay scent trails guiding nest mates to a food source.
 Some species of Trigona use eavesdropping which help them detect food sources being exploited by competitors.